 What are the Causes of Spinal Stenosis?

 If you suffer from spinal (back/neck) pain due to spinal stenosis, understanding the cause of your stenosis is crucial to directing treatment for your back or neck pain.
+There are many different causes of spinal stenosis.
+Let's discuss more about the different causes of spinal stenosis in this blog.

 There are two types of spinal stenosis - Central Canal Stenosis which is present in the spinal canal, through which your spinal cord is passing and Foraminal Stenosis, that occurs at the sides of the spine at the level of the facet joints.
 Watch this video for more details on these two types of stenosis: